nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [pytest-postgresql](https://github.com/ClearcodeHQ/pytest-postgresql) - Pytest plugin, that enables you to test your code that relies on a running PostgreSQL Database.
 - [omniduct](https://github.com/airbnb/omniduct) - Uniform interfaces for connecting to and extracting data from a wide variety of (potentially remote) data stores.
 - [PugSQL](https://github.com/mcfunley/pugsql) - HugSQL-inspired database library for Python.
+- [PyStow](https://github.com/cthoyt/pystow) - Easily pick a place to store data for your Python code.

 ## GUI